John Felske

-John Frederick Felske (born May 30, 1942) is an American former professional baseball catcher, coach, and manager in Major League Baseball (MLB).
+John Frederick Felske (May 30, 1942 - November 30, 2024) was an American former professional baseball catcher, coach, and manager in Major League Baseball (MLB).
 Felske reached the big leagues as a player with the Chicago Cubs (1968) and Milwaukee Brewers (1972–1973).
 Most notably, he was the manager of the Philadelphia Phillies, where he achieved a record of 190 victories and 194 defeats (.495), across all or part of three seasons (1985–1986 and the first 61 games of 1987), before being succeeded by Lee Elia.

 Playing career

 Felske batted and threw right-handed, stood 6 ft 3 in tall and weighed 195 lb.
 After attending the University of Illinois, Felske signed with the Chicago Cubs in 1961, but his shortcomings as a batter—and the durability of Chicago backstop Randy Hundley—kept him at the minor league level except for two at bats in the middle of the 1968 season.

 He was drafted by the Seattle Pilots in December 1969, and played a total of 50 games over the 1972 and 1973 seasons for the Pilots' successor franchise, the Milwaukee Brewers, as third-string receiver.
+He spent the bulk of his career in Triple-A, again because of his mostly weak hitting.
 Overall, Felske, a right-handed hitter, batted only .135 in his major league career with 14 hits and one home run, hit on June 1, 1972, against Lindy McDaniel in a 9–8 Brewer win over the New York Yankees at Milwaukee County Stadium.